Benefit of enhanced electrostatic and optical accelerometry for future gravimetry missions: Procedure for simulations and gravity field recovery

 \subsection{Gravity field recovery with QACC and GRADIO}

 The primary observable of GRACE-like missions is the inter-satellite range change due to the Earth gravity field and other forces -- measured with KBR and/or LRI.
 A number of approaches link the observed range accelerations to the gravitational potential.
-In general, these approaches can be split in two major groups: timewise and spacewise.
-The GFR software packages in Fortran QACC and GRADIO that are used in this work utilize the acceleration approach that belongs to the spacewise group, which will be discussed in more detail.
+In general, these approaches can be split in two major groups: time-wise and space-wise.
+The GFR software packages used in this work, QACC and GRADIO, both written in Fortran, utilize the acceleration approach that belongs to the space-wise group and will be discussed in more detail.

 As illustrated in Fig.~\ref{B01_blockdiagram}, noise-free data (position and velocity) from the XHPS simulation with the state-vector of each satellite for each time step is provided as input to the adequate GFR software.
 Noise-free orbital data means that no GPS noise was used in its generation.
-It is worth noting that here the effect of centrifugal term was neglected in this study since the focus is put on the benefit of novel sensors.
+It is worth noting that the effect of the centrifugal term was neglected here in this study, since the focus is put on the benefit of novel sensors.
 From this data, noise-free range rate and range acceleration time series are generated in the `synthesis' module of the GFR software.
 Afterwards, noise time-series representing ACC and inter-satellite range instrument errors are added to the noise-free ranging time-series.
-The `recovery' module carries out a least squares adjustment and the residuals are used further for variance-covariance matrix calculation.
-At last the `Evaluation' module validates the retrieved gravitational field model.
+The `recovery' module carries out a least squares adjustment and the resulting residuals are further used for the calculation of the variance-covariance matrix.
+At last, the `Evaluation' module validates the retrieved gravitational field model.

-In \citet{weigelt2017acceleration} an equation of motion for a GRACE-like case was given as \begin{linenomath} \end{linenomath} where $\vec{\rho}$ is the observed (or simulated) range between the satellites A and B, $\vec{x}_{AB}$ - relative position, $\vec{e}_{AB}^a$ - unit vector along line of sight (LOS) between two spacecraft, $\dot{\vec{x}}_{AB}$ - relative velocity vector, $\dot{\vec{\rho}}$ - range velocity and $\ddot{\vec{\rho}}$ - range acceleration (see also Fig.~\ref{fig:grace_principle}).
-Equation \eqref{GRACE_eq_motion} is the basic equation of the acceleration approach and connects the range acceleration ($\ddot{\vec{\rho}}$) to the gradient of the gravitational field ($\nabla V_{AB}$).
+In \citet{weigelt2017acceleration}, an equation of motion for a GRACE-like case was given as \begin{linenomath} \end{linenomath} where $\vec{\rho}$ is the observed (or simulated) range between the satellites A and B, $\vec{x}_{AB}$ - relative position, $\vec{e}_{AB}^a$ - unit vector along line of sight (LOS) between two spacecraft, $\dot{\vec{x}}_{AB}$ - relative velocity vector, $\dot{\vec{\rho}}$ - range velocity and $\ddot{\vec{\rho}}$ - range acceleration (see also Fig.~\ref{fig:grace_principle}).
+Equation~\eqref{GRACE_eq_motion} is the basic equation of the acceleration approach and connects the range acceleration ($\ddot{\vec{\rho}}$) to the gradient of the gravitational field ($\nabla V_{AB}$).

 The gravitational potential ${V}$ can be represented in a spherical harmonic series \citep[][]{hofmann2006physical} as \begin{linenomath} \end{linenomath}